chyluob/chyluob/README.md

 - Hi, I’m Roj Chen
-- I’m a junior student at present
+- I’m a senior student at present
 - I’m currently learning in order to be an front-end enginner
 - Hello world!